Sarohia94/Project-2-History-Quiz/README.md

     ![Scoreboard page on different screen sizes](docs/features/feature9.png)

 * 404 Error page
   * The error page is formatted to the same style as the main website.
 It contains a message apologising to the user that the requested web page doesn't exist.
-It then directs the user to chose to either go to home, start quiz or scoreboard.
+It then directs the user to choose to either go to home, start quiz or view the scoreboard.

     ![404 error page on different screen sizes](docs/features/feature10.png)

 * Future features
   * In future implementations I'd like to create a few different quizes so that there are multiple options to choose from, that either range from question length or difficulty.
   * I would look to add a pop up function that displays some context about the question being asked and the correct answer to make it more of a learning experience.
-  * I would like to make the website more accessible as having colors signify correct or incorrect answers is not wholly exclusive, for example to those with colour blindness.
+  * I would like to make the website more accessible as having colors signify correct or incorrect answers is not wholly inclusive for all users.
+For example to those with colour blindness.

 ### Accessibility
 The website achieves accessibility with: